acmgroup/destinydocs/Postman/Setting Up Postman.md

 > for your convenience they are listed below.

 When you click on any of the links below you will be taken to the corresponding public documentation for that collection.
-For a start, click on the [Destiny HTTP API Quick Start Guide Collection](https://documenter.getpostman.com/view/217817/TzRLnWoy) link.
+For a start, open this link on a new tab in your browser: [Destiny HTTP API Quick Start Guide Collection](https://documenter.getpostman.com/view/217817/TzRLnWoy).
 Once the page have opened you should see something like this:

 ![](run_in_postman_01.png)

 Before you do anything else, select the Environment we have created for you.
-You can also pick between different languages in which to show the API request demonstration.
+You can also pick between different languages to show the API request examples.

 ![](run_in_postman_02.png)

 Scroll down and take a look at some example requests in this collection.
-Finally, you can make your own copy of the collection by clicking on the **Run in Postman** button.
+Finally, you can make your own personal copy of the collection by clicking on the **Run in Postman** button.

 ![](run_in_postman_03.png)